platformatic/ai-warp/README.md

 ?
 What is your OpenAI API key? [hidden]
 ?
 What is your Gemini API key? [hidden]
 ?
 Do you want to create another service? no
 ?
-Do you want to use TypeScript? no
-?
 What port do you want to use?
 3042
 ```